How to Build Credit: A Comprehensive Guide

 Some steps you can take to build credit include paying your bills on time, minimizing unnecessary debt, maintaining a diverse mix of credit and monitoring your credit score over time.

-Ultimately, the steps you take to build credit should be based on your unique circumstances and credit profile.
+Ultimately, the steps you take to build credit should be based on your unique situation and credit profile.
 However, there are some general guidelines you can follow to build and maintain a good credit score.

 Here's what you need to know about the different factors that determine your credit score, plus how to start building credit.